(Weak) Twisted post-groups, skew trusses and rings: Abstract

 \section{Abstract}

-In an attempt to understand the origin of post groups introduced by C. Bai, L. Guo, Y. Sheng, R. Tang, from the perspective of rings, we introduce the notion of (weak) twisted post groups.
-First, we show that every element in a twisted post group is attached to a unique group and the twisted post group can be decomposed as the disjoint union of such groups.
-Next, we show the category of weak twisted post groups and the category of skew trusses are isomorphic, every two-sided twisted post group has the structure of two-sided skew braces.
-Furthermore, we prove that every abelian two-sided twisted post group is associated with a radical ring.
-Then we introduce the notion of twisted post Lie algebras, and study their algebraic properties.
-Indeed, we show that the differentiation of every twisted post Lie group is a twisted post Lie algebra.
-Finally, we linearize (weak) twisted post groups, and propose the notion of (weak) twisted post Hopf algebras.
-We show that every twisted post Hopf algebra gives rise to another Hopf algebra, called sub-adjacent Hopf algebra.
+To understand the origin of post-groups introduced by C. Bai, L. Guo, Y. Sheng, and R. Tang from the perspective of rings, we introduce the notion of (weak) twisted post-groups.
+First, we show that every element of a twisted post-group belongs to a unique group, and that a twisted post-group can be viewed as the disjoint union of such groups.
+Next, we prove that the category of weak twisted post-groups is isomorphic to the category of skew trusses, and that every two-sided twisted post-group admits the structure of a two-sided skew brace.
+It follows that every abelian two-sided twisted post-group gives rise to a radical ring.
+We then introduce twisted post-Lie algebras and investigate their algebraic properties, showing that differentiating a twisted post-Lie group yields a twisted post-Lie algebra.
+Finally, we consider the linearization of (weak) twisted post-groups and propose the notion of (weak) twisted post-Hopf algebras.
+We show that every twisted post-Hopf algebra gives rise to another Hopf algebra, called the sub-adjacent Hopf algebra.